 Did you know that calling someone’s name will automatically make you seen more likeable?
 Of course first, you need to make sure you remember people’s names which many people struggle with.
 When someone introduces themselves, repeat their name a few times in your head and perhaps try to associate it with something memorable.

 Ok, we established one of the most critical aspects of successful networking is being likeable.
 Another crucial thing is the confidence.
 If you don’t have it, fake it.
 People like people who are confident and happy.
 There is one little trick that can help you boost your confidence: to smile.
 According to research, even “fake smiling” can improve your happiness and your confidence.

-There is one thing, related to “the need of self-esteem” that a lot of people don’t do but they should: Setting a clear goal before going to the networking event.
+There is one thing, related to “the need for self-esteem” that a lot of people don’t do but they should: Setting a clear goal before going to the networking event.
 What exactly you want to achieve from the event?
 How many people do you plan to talk to?
 Is there anyone specific in the room you want to be introduced to?
 Achieving this goal means that you may have to do something outside your comfort zone.
 But don’t worry, that’s where all the magic happens.
 I assume for a lot of people going up to a group of strangers can be a bit daunting.
 (It’s not just you!)
 But believe me, once you’ve done it several times, it gets easier.
 Also having a clear goal will help you along the way because the motivation of achieving will be greater than your fear.
 And when that happens, you will feel fantastic.